Posts Tagged ‘rails’

 Here’s my initial stab at a Rails Session model for CouchDB.
 The marshalling stuff is taken from the example SQLBypass class in the ActiveRecord code.

-You’ll need a recent CouchRest and trunk CouchDB, probably.
+You’ll need a recent and trunk CouchDB, probably.

 class CouchSession < Hash